Baryogenesis from the weak scale to the grand unification scale: Leptogenesis

 Once mass differences become of the order of the decay widths, one reaches a resonance regime \cite{Covi:1996fm,Pilaftsis:1997jf} where resummations are necessary.

-So far we have considered the seesaw mechanism with right-handed neutrinos, often referred to as type-I seesaw.
-Alternatively, light neutrino masses can result from couplings to heavy SU(2) triplet fields \cite{Mohapatra:1979ia,Lazarides:1980nt,Mohapatra:1980yp,Wetterich:1981bx}, which is referred to as type-II seesaw.
+Thus far we have considered the seesaw mechanism with right-handed neutrinos, often referred to as the type-I seesaw.
+Alternatively, light-neutrino masses can result from couplings to heavy SU(2) triplet fields \cite{Mohapatra:1979ia,Lazarides:1980nt,Mohapatra:1980yp,Wetterich:1981bx}, which is referred to as the type-II seesaw.
 In this case the complete light-neutrino mass matrix reads

-Such matrices are obtained in left-right symmetric extensions of the Standard Model (for a review, see, for example \cite{Mohapatra:2006gs}).
-Furthermore, one can consider the exchange of heavy SU(2) triplet fermions, which is referred to as type-III seesaw \cite{Foot:1988aq}.
+Such matrices are obtained in left-right symmetric extensions of the standard model; for a review, see \citet{Mohapatra:2006gs}.
+Furthermore, one can consider the exchange of heavy SU(2) triplet fermions, which is referred to as the type-III seesaw \cite{Foot:1988aq}.

-In addition to the Majorana mass matrix $M$ also the charged lepton mass matrix $m_e = h^e v_{\text EW}$ can be chosen diagonal and real without loss of generality.
-The Dirac neutrino mass matrix $m_D$ is then a general complex matrix with 9 complex parameters and therefore 9 possible CP-violating phases.
-Three of these phases can be absorbed into the lepton doublets $l_L$ and hence 6 CP-violating phases remain physical.
-These are known as high-energy phases and the CP asymmetries $\ve_i$ in $N_i$ decays depend on these phases.
-The light neutrino mass matrix is symmetric, with 6 complex parameters.
-As before, three of the phases can be absorbed into the lepton doublets $l_L$, so that 3 phases are physical: the Dirac phase $\delta$ that is measured in neutrino oscillations, and two Majorana phases $\alpha_{1,2}$ that affect the rate for neutrinoless double-$\beta$ decay \cite{Bilenky:1980cx,Schechter:1980gr}.
-There is no direct link between the high-energy and the low-energy CP-violating phases, but interesting connections exist in particular models \cite{Branco:2011zb}.
+In addition to the Majorana mass matrix $M$ the charged lepton mass matrix $m_e = h^e v_{\text EW}$ can be chosen diagonal and real without loss of generality.
+The Dirac neutrino mass matrix $m_D$ is then a general complex matrix with nine complex parameters and therefore nine possible $CP$-violating phases.
+Three of these phases can be absorbed into the lepton doublets $l_L$, and hence six $CP$-violating phases remain physical.
+These are known as high-energy phases, and the $CP$ asymmetries $\ve_i$ in $N_i$ decays depend on these phases.
+The light-neutrino mass matrix is symmetric, with six complex parameters.
+As before, three of the phases can be absorbed into the lepton doublets $l_L$, so three phases are physical: the Dirac phase $\delta$ that is measured in neutrino oscillations and two Majorana phases $\alpha_{1,2}$ that affect the rate for neutrinoless double-$\beta$ decay \citep*{Bilenky:1980cx,Schechter:1980gr}.
+There is no direct link between the high-energy and low-energy $CP$-violating phases, but interesting connections exist in particular models \citep*{Branco:2011zb}.